jon-gitter/about-me/README.md

 # Lab: 02 - About Me, With a Guessing Game

-## Project name = About Me
+## Project name - About Me
-I built a site that greets people and
+I built a site that greets people and asks them a series of questions.
+Also displays information about myself.

 ### Author: Jon Gitter